 Options for Guided Canoe Trips: Algonquin Bound has the option for canoeists to build a custom guided trip up to five days long.

 Algonquin Bound is best positioned for canoe trips in the northeast corner of the park, especially for trips on the Petawawa River.
 In addition, they deliver canoes to the greatest number of access points.
-This means they are likely your best option option for an Algonquin Park canoe rental to an obscure lake.
+This means they are likely your best option for an Algonquin Park canoe rental to an obscure lake.

 Just outside the park on the road to Barron Canyon, they have a lodge you can stay at the night before your canoe trip departs.
 When my family paddled the Petawawa River last summer, we stayed here the night before our trip.